dpatti/pellets/README.md

 There is no installation.
 Just copy the `pellets` file somewhere and make it executable.
 I prefer to check it in to my dotfiles repo so it's readily available on a new machine.

-It's written in bash and will probably just break all the time.
+But if there's enough interest, I can figure out how to provide a more formal installation method.